 Fluorides are found in the waste discharges from process streams in a number of industries.
 Significant amounts of fluoride come from the following: glass manufacturers, electroplating operations, steel and aluminum, pesticides and fertilizer, groundwater and the semiconductor industry.
-The original fluoride effluent levels can vary over a large range, and restrictions on final effluent level depend on place of disposal.
+The original fluoride effluent levels can vary over a large range, and restrictions on final effluent level depend on the place of disposal.
 When there is any risk of fluoride seeping back to water supplies, a limitation of about one ppm fluoride is normal.
-Apart from treatment of industrial waste streams, the other main application of fluoride removal is the treatment of municipal water supplies to reduce the fluoride content to 1 ppm or less.
+Apart from the treatment of industrial waste streams, the other main application of fluoride removal is the treatment of municipal water supplies to reduce the fluoride content to 1 ppm or less.

 High levels of fluoride are generally reduced by precipitation of CaF2 with lime.
-However, the solubility of CaF2 is such that ~8 ppm fluoride remains in distilled water, and in industrial water, residual fluoride can be considerably higher.
+However, the solubility of CaF2 is such that ~8 ppm fluoride remains in the distilled water, and in industrial water, residual fluoride can be considerably higher.
 Since pollution control boards are requiring effluent limits of 1 ppm fluoride in many cases, these saturated CaF2 solutions must undergo further treatment.

 Reports in the literature suggest that activated alumina is the best way to reduce fluoride levels down to below 1 ppm.
 If the initial fluoride content exceeds 15 – 20 ppm, however, a prior treatment with lime to reduce the fluoride and prevent rapid saturation of the alumina will be economically advantageous.